 - Start with text and arrows:

-Break the story into moments like the start of the story, the context, characters, decision, trigger points, the problem, and the solutions provided by the app.
+Break the story into moments like the start of the story, the context, characters, decisions, trigger points, the problem, and the solutions provided by the app.

 - Add emotions to your story:

-To ensure the story gains attention and encourages the listeners, add emotions, visual diagrams, sketches, or drawing to make it feel real.
-Illustrate the reactions, the success, the pain points, achievements, timeline as you try to illustrate the story.
+To ensure the story gains attention and encourages the listeners, add emotions, visual diagrams, sketches, or drawings to make it feel real.
+Illustrate the reactions, the success, the pain points, achievements, and the timeline as you try to illustrate the story.